20 Annuals that Beat the Heat

-- Rudbeckia hirta: "Denver Daisy" is a black-eyed Susan that has 4-6” golden blooms and holds up during extreme weather, including rain and winds.
+- Rudbeckia hirta: "Denver Daisy" is a black-eyed Susan with 4-6” golden blooms that holds up during extreme weather, including rain and winds.

-- Scaevola aemula: "Fan Flower" has blue flowers; is 10-14” tall; grows well in hanging baskets, containers or in the ground.
+- Scaevola aemula: "Fan Flower" has blue blooms; is 10-14” tall; and grows well in hanging baskets, containers, or in the ground.

-- Zinnia linearis: "Narrow Leaf Zinnia".
+- Zinnia linearis: "Narrow Leaf Zinnia."
 The "Profusion" series comes in orange, yellow and white.
-It's great for the front of a border or in containers.
-It grows about 12” tall.
+Great for the front of a border or in containers, it grows about 12” tall.
 The "Zahara" series is also a good performer.